Skip to content

 Is it worth visiting Versailles in the winter?

-One hundred per cent, yes, it is definitely worth visiting Versailles in winter.
+One hundred percent, yes, it is definitely worth visiting Versailles in winter.
 It is one of the best times to go as there are fewer crowds, which means no long queues.

 Plus, tickets are easy to get with more options available to you.

-The only thing to bear in mind is the gardens won’t be at their best, and the statues will be covered up for the winter.
+The only thing to bear in mind is that the gardens won’t be at their best, and the statues will be covered up for the winter.

 But the bonus is that you can do the inside of the palace in the winter and the outside in the summer.
 It gives you the perfect excuse to visit twice.